ADEM Summer Burning Restrictions are in effect

-Fire Danger Warning - Issued by the Alabama Forestry Commission
+Fire Danger Advisory - Issued by the Alabama Forestry Commission

 When extremely dry weather conditions and low humidity combine to create an atmosphere favorable for wildfires, the Alabama Forestry Commission urges everyone to delay outdoor burning until conditions improve if at all possible.

 Fire Alert - Issued by the Alabama Forestry Commission

 When weather conditions are such that there are an abnormal number of wildfires, or several unusually large wildfires in an area, or when there is an issue with severe smoke causing air quality degradation, The State Forester may issue a Fire Alert for specified counties.
 This allows the Alabama Forestry Commission to restrict the issuing of Burning permits.
 On most days, permits are issued to everyone who meets the requirements of the permit law.
 During a Fire Alert, only Certified Prescribed Burn Managers with adequate manpower and equipment may be issued a permit.

 A Drought Emergency can be declared when a Fire Alert fails to control a wildfire situation.
 Generally this occurs when the Keetch-Byram Drought Index (KBDI) is over 600 and there are on average more than 1 wildfire per county per day over a wide area.
 The State Forester works with the Governor’s Office to issue a formal regulation, which has the effect of law.
 A Drought Emergency is commonly called a “No Burn Order” and prohibits any outdoor burning, including any prescribed burns, camp fires, trash fires.